FPGA-Research-Manchester/FABulous/docs/source/FPGA-to-bitstream/Yosys compilation.rst

 Example
 -------

-The following are simple command-line to synthesise the netlist ``sequential_16bit_en`` into JSON netlist.
+The following are simple commands to synthesise the netlist ``sequential_16bit_en`` into JSON netlist.

 .. code-block:: console